 Can You Deposit an Estate Check Into a Personal Account?

-If you’re looking to understand how banking changes after a loved one passes, you might be wondering “can you deposit an estate check into a personal account?”
+If you’re looking to understand how banking changes after a loved one passes, you might be wondering “Can you deposit an estate check into a personal account?”

 We’re going to answer this question below, along with a few important considerations that apply to both residents and non-residents of the US.